pablolozanoa/ML_P1_LASSO/README.md

 - As $t$ increases, the solution $\theta(t)$ changes **smoothly** until a change in the active set occurs (a coefficient becomes zero, or a new coefficient becomes active).
 - The next transition point is computed, where this change occurs, and the solution is updated.

-Put your README here.
-Answer the following questions.
+# Answer the following questions.

 * What does the model you have implemented do and when should it be used?
 * How did you test your model to determine if it is working reasonably correctly?